 The reason apartments are often licensed for 11 months is that it allows the licensor to remove the tenant with minimum notice, as the Rent Control Act (which favours tenants) does not apply to agreements of less than 12 months.
 This notice period will be stated in the contract and is usually agreed upon by both parties.
 Lease agreements give greater rights to tenants, which property owners aren’t comfortable with.
 Firstly, it gives tenants the right to occupy the property rented for a longer duration.
 A license, however, gives the tenant the right to merely use the property for a limited time only, thereby ensuring regular renewal of the terms.
 This regular renewal protects the interest of the property owner, which a lease does not do.
 Lease agreements potentially encourage tenants to permanently occupy the premises, giving them an interest in the property.
 Under such circumstances it can be difficult for the landlord to evict the tenant.
 Different states have their own laws that govern lease agreements, such as Delhi Rent Act 1995, the Maharashtra Rent Act 1999 and Tamil Nadu buildings (Lease and Rent Control) Act 1960.

-Leave and License Offline Registration
+Leave And License Offline Drafting and Registration

-3. Passport Size Photographs of Licensee/s and Licensor/s.
+3. Passport Size Photographs

 Call or What'sApp Us